sergmudrea/PentaFrame/README.md

     Rollback: sudo snapper list and sudo snapper undochange <old>..<new>.

     Plugin not loaded: Verify the YAML syntax, restart penta-hub, check /var/log/penta/hub.log.

+    Socket connection refused: Ensure the Hub and Resolver services are running and their socket files exist (ls -l /run/penta/).
+Make sure you are in the penta group.

 For more, see the Troubleshooting Guide.
 FAQ